JainSneha6/Unnati/README.md

 | **Focused on Rural Women** | Unnati is specifically designed to cater to the financial needs of rural women, addressing the unique barriers they face in financial literacy and economic participation. |
 | **Interactive Learning** | Features like Kahani Kosh and Nirnay use gamification and storytelling to engage users and improve learning outcomes, making financial literacy enjoyable and accessible. |
 | **Social Impact**        | The platform is not only about financial growth but also about empowering women to become leaders in their communities, enhancing their business acumen and creating economic opportunities for others. |

 ---

+## Social Impact

+Unnati focuses on improving the financial literacy of rural women, enabling them to build savings, investments, and small businesses.
+This empowerment leads to the following social impacts:

+- **Increased Economic Independence**: Women gain control over their financial resources, contributing to the family and community economy.
+- **Entrepreneurship Growth**: Unnati supports women in starting and growing businesses, leading to improved livelihoods.
+- **Community Support Systems**: Through mentorship and peer learning, women become leaders in their communities, guiding others toward financial success.
+- **Improved Family Well-being**: Women with financial independence contribute to better healthcare, education, and overall well-being for their families.
+- **Empowering Future Generations**: By fostering financial literacy in women, the next generation is more likely to have access to education and better economic opportunities.

+---